sciZer0/7/v/README.md

 This all — along with fundamental problems of all other existing blockchains (*described below*) — makes it highly-hard for crypto in general to achieve mass adoption.

-This paper proposes an idea (set of ideas/solutions/approaches) on a blockchain protocol that introduces a revolutionary, non-inflationary token of fundamentally-new sort which might in turn enable mass adoption for crypto.
+This paper proposes an idea (set of ideas/solutions/approaches) on a blockchain protocol that might enable mass adoption for crypto.

 The protocol is represented through describing the Unicorn (**U**) blockchain being built based on the given protocol.